 No impacts to humans or terrestrial wildlife from EMF are anticipated from onshore NY Project components.
 The calculated magnetic field levels generated by the NY Project's onshore export and interconnection cables are well below limits published by the ICES and ICNIRP designed to protect the health and safety of the general public and calculated magnetic field and induced electric field levels are not expected to adversely affect nearby marine organisms.
-The highest calculated magnetic field level is 79 mG, which occurs for the onshore export cables in the horizontal duct bank configuration; therefore, the magnetic field is not expected to exceed the Commission's Interim Policy Statement on Magnetic Fields.
-The NY Project also will not exceed the Commission's guidelines in Opinion No. 78-13for electric fields generated by new transmission lines.
+The highest calculated magnetic field level is 101 mG, which occurs above the onshore export and interconnection cables in the "road crossing" configuration; therefore, the magnetic field is not expected to exceed the Commission's Interim Policy Statement on Magnetic Fields.
+The NY Project also will not exceed the Commission's guidelines in Opinion No. 78-13 for electric fields generated by new transmission lines.